 Turning Threats into Opportunities

-Researchers[1] have found that even low-resilient people can regulate their emotions when they see threats as “challenges” or opportunities, where there might be something to gain or learn from.
-So learning to reframe the situation is crucial to developing resilience.
+Researchers[1] have found that even individuals with low resilience can regulate their emotions when they see threats as “challenges” or opportunities, where there might be something to gain or learn from.
+So, learning to reframe the situation is crucial to developing resilience.

 Here’s what you can do: